carissalau746/Postfix/README.md

-# Postfix
+# Postfix  Java
-Converts infix expressions to postfix (reverse Polish notation) end evaluates if postfix expressions are in correct order.notation.
+Converts infix expressions to postfix (reverse Polish notation) end evaluates if postfix expressions are in correct order/notation.